-1 Introduction
+1. Introduction

 How do regions trade with each other?
 We know much about trade across countries thanks to the availability of detailed customs data.
 We know much less about trade within countries.
-In this paper, we use the dataset we constructed in Santamaría et al. (2020) to systematically explore for the first time trade patterns across and within European regions.
+In this paper, we use the dataset we constructed in Santamaria et al., 2021 to systematically explore for the first time trade patterns across and within European regions.

 Europe is a great laboratory to explore regional trade flows.
-One reason is that Europe is large, as it contains more than 500 million people and it produces about 20 percent of world GDP.
-Another reason is that European regions exhibit a lot of heterogeneity, as shown in Figure 1 using data from 2011 (the starting period of our dataset).
+One reason is that Europe is large, as it contains more than 500 million people and it produces about 20% of world GDP.
+Another reason is that European regions exhibit a lot of heterogeneity, as shown in Fig. 1 using data from 2011 (the starting period of our dataset).
 The top panel shows the distribution of per capita GDP, which ranges from a low of 3,200 euros in Northwestern Bulgaria to a high of 85,330 euros in Central London.
 The middle panel shows the distribution of populations, which ranges from a low of 126,761 inhabitants in Valle d'Aosta to a high of 11,852,851 inhabitants in Île de France.
 The bottom panel shows the distribution of geographical areas, which range from a low of 160 Km2 in Brussels to a high of 226,716 Km2 North/East Finland.

-The dataset constructed in Santamaría et al. (2020) is based on the European Road Freight Transport survey which collects data on truck shipments of goods in agriculture, manufacturing and mining.
+The dataset constructed in Santamaria et al., 2021 is based on the European Road Freight Transport survey which collects data on truck shipments of goods in agriculture, manufacturing and mining.
 Thus, the dataset covers trade in goods by road, which according to Eurostat is about half of all European trade in goods.
 The dataset covers 269 regions from 24 European countries between 2011 and 2017 disaggregated into 12 different industries.
-An important aspect of this dataset is that it allows us to measure trade flows both across and within regions.
-Thus, for each year/industry, we have a complete matrix of bilateral trade including the diagonal entries.
+An important aspect of this dataset is that it allows us to measure https://doi.org/10.1016/j.jinteco.2023.103747